ifebuche/Invoice-Service/README.md

 - CORS is enabled for prelight calls.

 **Error Hanlding**
-- The service will detect bad calls and malformed csv files that thus:
+- The service will detect bad calls and malformed csv files thus:
   - Missing payload
   - CSV data Lacking expected the total count of columns: 5
   - Missing data in unit price